-Council does not support any access from Wilsons Creek Road.
+Council does not support any new lots or dwellings having access from Wilson's Creek Road due to safety issues with the access point.
 With all dwellings to access the site from Alidenes Road, Council considers that the applicant must upgrade Alidenes Road from Wilsons Creek Road through to Robinsons Road if they propose 20 or more dwellings.
-Limiting the dwelling yield to 15 dwellings addresses this concern.